gqgs/llm100kbench/README.md

 The model executions and their current context can be seen [here](./orders).

+Note: Some models will just hallucinate prices if they have technicals issues accessing prices at the time of execution.

 ## Why?

 To optimize their portfolio, the primary objective defined for the LLMs, it is imperative to evaluate the risk-reward ratio, formulate cogent assumptions about future market conditions, and leverage tools and their understanding of human psychology and financial market dynamics.